arees88/ML_Azure_P2_Operationalizing_ML/README.md

 - **Apache Benchmark (ab) runs against the HTTP API using authentication keys to retrieve performance results. (optional)**

-    Make sure the Apache Benchmark command-line tool is installed and available in the path
+    Make sure the Apache Benchmark command-line tool is installed and available in the path:

     ![alt text](screenshots/6.2_Apache_Benchmark_ab_available.png)

-    Replace the key and URI in the benchmark.sh script.
-    The URI and the key can be found in the Details tab of **model-deploy** endpoint above the Swagger URI.
+    Replace the key and URI in the benchmark.sh script using Details tab of **model-deploy** endpoint:

     ![alt text](screenshots/6.2_Script_edit_benchmark.sh.png)